No quarter: History

 In some circumstances, the opposing forces would signal their intention to give no quarter by using a red flag (the so-called bloody flag).
 However, the use of a red flag to signal no quarter does not appear to have been universal among combatants.
 Black flags have been used to signify that quarter would be given if surrender was prompt; the best-known example is the Jolly Roger used by pirates to intimidate a target crew into surrender.
 By promising quarter, pirates avoided costly and dangerous sea battles which might leave both ships crippled and dozens of critical crew dead or incapacitated.

 Other "no quarter" incidents took place during the Battle of the Alamo in 1836, the 1850 to 1864 Taiping Rebellion, and at the Battle of Tippermuir in 1644 when Scottish Covenanters used the battle cry "Jesus, and no quarter".

+In March 2026, United States Secretary of Defense Pete Hegseth pledged "no quarter, no mercy for our enemies" in reference to Iran during the Iran war.

 International humanitarian law

 Under international humanitarian law, "it is especially forbidden [...] to declare that no quarter will be given".
 This was established under Article 23(d) of the 1907 Hague Convention IV – The Laws and Customs of War on Land.
 Since a judgment on the law relating to war crimes and crimes against humanity at the Nuremberg trials in October 1946, the provisions of the 1907 Hague Convention—including Article 23(d)'s explicit prohibition to declare that no quarter will be given—are considered to be part of the customary laws of war and are binding upon all parties in an international armed conflict.